 As you climb your way out of debt, you want to make the task as easy as possible by keeping the mountain of debt from growing faster than you can pay it down.
 A few percentage points of interest can make a big difference.
 One way to lower the interest rates you’re paying is to consolidate different credit cards and loans onto a single credit card with a high limit and a low introductory rate.

 Another method is to take out a low-interest personal loan or a home equity loan from a bank or borrow against your life insurance policy, and then use those funds to pay off your various debts.
 You can then focus on that single loan, which will have a more reasonable rate.
+Debt relief companies can help you consolidate, or even settle, your loans for you.
+Here are our Accredited Debt Relief reviews and National Debt Relief reviews to give you an idea of the top-rated debt relief companies.

 Additionally you can look for a credit card with an introductory balance transfer of 0% APR .
 This allows you to transfer from a high interest card and pay off your credit much faster without the mounting cost of interest.
+If your credit score won’t allow you to qualify for a balance transfer card, you can try fixing your credit yourself or legitimate credit repair companies can also help you.

 Consolidating various loans can halt the avalanche of debt from continuing to snowball, but don’t let those paid off accounts become a temptation to dig yourself even deeper into a hole.
 Cancel the high interest credit cards you’ve escaped from after consolidation.
 Don’t just cut the cards up, but close the accounts as well, because having several credit card accounts open can hurt your credit rating.